SuperMuel/Syncademic/README.md

 **Overview**

 - The backend requires authorization to access the user's Target Calendars for the duration that the SyncProfile is active.
-- The frontend primarily facilitates the OAuth flow, allowing users to authorize access securely.
+- The frontend facilitates the OAuth flow, allowing users to authorize access securely.

 **Authorization Flow**